marcopaglio/kip-sequential/README.md

   ```

   > :warning: **Warning**: As written in [stb project](https://github.com/nothings/stb/blob/master/README.md "README file of stb GitHub repository"), some security-relevant bugs are discussed in public in Github, so it is strongly recommended to do not use the stb libraries.

-### Unit Test

-To ensure that both sequential and parallel versions work, the application code is supported by unit tests.
-Tests are written using the [GoogleTest](https://github.com/google/googletest "GitHub repository of GoogleTest") framework, configured in the `CMakeLists.txt` located in the [tests](./tests) folder:
-- entities' tests (**PixelTest**, **ImageTest** and **KernelTest**) are quite simple and only check the constructor or default constructor behaviour.

-  > :pencil: **Note**: Assertions uses `EXPECT_EQ` if its failure doesn't affect subsequent tests, or `ASSERT_EQ` if its truthfulness is necessary for the next ones.

-- tests for the kernels building (**KernelFactoryTest**) check for kernel size oddity, and thus that the construction of the kernel respects its type.
-Since tests for different orders differ only in their values, parameterized tests are used here.

-- image processing algorithms contain the most important logic to test (**ImageProcessingTest**):
-  * for `convolution`, the pixel values ​​of the transformed image are calculated by hand through the formula defined in the [Introduction](#introduction); some tests forces the transformed image to have out-of-range values for pixels, so that they can check if in-range convertion works.
-  * for `extendEdge`, it is checked that the value of both the internal pixels and the new pixels on the edges is correct.

-  Tests for both functions also verify that the returned image is new.

-- testing a third-party library is a bad practice in unit testing, that's why *stb* functions are wrapped in custom classes, i.e. facade design pattern is applied:
-  * tests for loading use a simple and well-known JPG image to check if expected values are retrived from the image through the library.
-  * tests for saving only check whether a JPG image file is created after the library call (without checking whether values are correct, because reading the contents would rely on the library itself).

-  Tests for both methods also verify that an exception is thrown if the path is incorrect.

 ## Experimentations